PedroFarina/UIGameKit/README.md

 When we talk about physics system in UIKit, we talk about UIDynamics.
 The Dynamics is composed of an animator, bound to a reference view in which to animate the behaviors on.

 ## DynamicAnimatorController
-In this framework we have a `DynamicAnimatorController` who's responsible of our animator and it's collisions, delegating contacts and configuration of every object that we put in scene.
+In this framework we have a `DynamicAnimatorController` who's responsible for our animator and its collisions, delegating contacts and configuration of every object that we put in scene.

 The controller counts on a `DynamicBehaviorManager` to assure which object should collide with one another, pushing and snaping objects in scene.